 "Lin, I don't remember seeing that house when I was little."

-"Mmhmm.
-It was built maybe eight years ago, after you stopped coming over.
+"Mmhmm, I think it was build a few years ago, after you stopped coming over.
 You wouldn't remember it.
-I don't see the family often, though I guess you would call us neighbors.
+I don't see the family often, though I guess you would call us neighbours.
 We share the dock.
 I-Is something the matter, Taura?"

 "It's nothing.
 I'll be right down, okay?"